Danica McKellar Explains How Patti Stanger Inspired Her New Hallmark Movie Character

 Criminals are about to meet their match in Danica McKellar’s new Hallmark character, a matchmaker who is just at good at solving mysteries as she is at setting lonely people up with their ideal partners.

 During a recent interview on NBC‘s California Live, the 44-year-old Wonder Years star talked about the inspiration for her upcoming Hallmark Movies & Mysteries film, Matchmaker Mysteries: A Killer Engagement.
-The actress recently joked that she was starting to sound like her character, Angie Dove, when she asked her Instagram followers to solve a mystery by looking for a clue in one of her bikini photos.
+The actress recently joked that she was starting to sound like her character, Angie Dove, when she asked her Instagram followers to solve a mystery by looking for a clue in one of her swimsuit photos.
 However, the woman who Dove is based on didn’t make a name for herself by solving mysteries.

 According to Danica, former Millionaire Matchmaker star Patti Stanger was the basis for her character, and the professional matchmaker for the rich and famous is co-executive producing the movie with Danica.